maxanatsko/PowerBI-Desktop-MCP/README.md

 # Power BI Desktop MCP Server

-**Version 1.3.0** - Model Context Protocol Server for Power BI Desktop
+**Version 2.0.9** - Model Context Protocol Server for Power BI Desktop

 > **Developed by Maxim Anatsko** | [maxanatsko.com](https://maxanatsko.com)
 >
 > **Note**: This is an independent, community-developed tool and is not affiliated with, endorsed by, or connected to Microsoft Corporation in any way.

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="175" alt="Buy Me a Coffee">](https://buymeacoffee.com/rRVivpcqeW)

+## Available Versions

+This MCP server comes in two versions:

+- **Full Version** (`powerbi-desktop-mcp`) - Complete access with all 26 tools including the ability to create, update, and delete model objects
+- **Read-Only Version** (`powerbi-desktop-mcp-readonly`) - Safe exploration with 9 read and analysis tools only.
+Cannot modify your Power BI models.

+Choose the read-only version if you want to explore and analyze your models without any risk of making changes.

 ## Table of Contents